 One of the newest apps I’ve come across is ‘Too good to go‘, from which you can buy food that restaurants, bakeries, etc. haven’t sold by the end of the day.
 A bag costs 29-39 kr and what you get for that varies from establishment to establishment.
 I have bought from Good Life Society (bread and cake) and Vaca (Mexican fare, including rice, ribs, pulled pork, etc.) The only catch is that you have to pick it up at a time you might not be hungry – generally around 21:00-22:00 for restaurants and 17:30-18:00 for bakeries.
 But hey!
 You can always save it for the next day.
 It’s a nice way to try out places without paying for an entire meal.

 In case you hadn’t noticed, there are PLENTY of these in Aalborg.
 Many have the word ‘genbrug’ (recycled) in the title.
 I just read online that in Copenhagen some stores that sell used items charge an arm and a leg for their goods so you have to sort out which are ‘true genbrug’ but I don’t think that’s the case in Aalborg.
 Many of these stores are run by the Red Cross and religious organizations.
-VisitAalborg has a good list to begin with, although I don’t think it’s comprehensive.
-In March 2015, for example, Kirkens Korshær opened a new genbrug at Søndergade 14 and it features items for all ages (as a result of which their shop of used children’s clothing on the corner of Rantzausgade and Danmarksgade closed and became Reden Genbrug on 8 August, 2015).
+VisitAalborg has a good list to begin with, although I am not entirely sure it’s comprehensive.
 From clothing to furniture, used items in these stores are reasonably priced and a great alternative to chain stores’ goods, if you want to add some character to your pad.
-I just bought a warm winter jacket for my daughter at Mødrehjælpen on Denmarksgade for 50kr and a friend recently found a beautiful teak dining table at a used store in central Aalborg for 2000kr – about 1/3 or 1/4 of what it would have cost new!
+Plus it’s good for the environment!
+I bought a warm winter jacket for my daughter at Mødrehjælpen on Denmarksgade for 50kr and a friend found a beautiful teak dining table at a used store in central Aalborg for 2000kr – about 1/3 or 1/4 of what it would have cost new!

 The Danish equivalents of eBay without the bidding process, these sites offer a way to buy and sell items online.
 The top two are Den Blå Avis and Gul og Gratis.
 I have perused these sites but not actually bought anything on them; however, I know plenty of people who have found bookcases, freezers, sofas, etc. this way – for a steal!
 You can even find pets and discounts on summer house stays on these sites.